Please call maternity triage on 01324 567098 (open 24 hours 7 days a week) if experiencing any of the following:

 Growing a baby can feel exhausting from early on in pregnancy.
 Try to be mindful of your energy levels during your day as this directly contributes to the sensitivity of your nervous system.

 When your energy levels are running low, your alarm system is more likely to go off and create pain and fatigue (remember this is your body’s way of communicating with you).

 Try to modify your daily activities so you are not draining your energy too quickly.
-There are many ways you can do this:

-- arrange a meeting at work to complete your risk assessment and discuss modification of work duties
+- Arrange a meeting at work to complete your risk assessment and discuss modification of work duties.

 It is also perfectly safe to continue exercises from pre-pregnancy, although some modifications may need to be made such as reducing the intensity or impact of your chosen exercise.